toretto-uk/hemelb/doc/user/CMakeOptions.md

 - `HEMELB_USE_SSE3`: this is on by default and enables use of SSE3 intrinsics.
 This may not work on your architecture (e.g. ARM)

+- `HEMELB_USE_OPENMP`: enables use of OpenMP, this is off by default

 ## Developer